xxu121/casa0018/README.md

 2. SAKTI, S. & UTIYAMA, M. 2017.
 International Workshop on Spoken Language Translation.
 SITUNAYAKE, P. W. A. D. 2020.
 TinyML.

+# Declaration of Authorship

+I, Xincen Xu, confirm that the work presented in this assessment is my own.
+Where information has been derived from other sources, I confirm that this has been indicated in the work.

+Xincen Xu

+23 Apr 2024